MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/diagnostics/diagnostic-al691.md

 [//]: # (START>DO_NOT_EDIT)
 [//]: # (IMPORTANT:Do not edit any of the content between here and the END>DO_NOT_EDIT.)
 [//]: # (Any modifications should be made in the .xml files in the ModernDev repo.)
-# Compiler Error AL688
+# Compiler Error AL691
-The key '{0}' on table '{1}' cannot contain the fields defined for the key in the IncludeFields property.
+The primary key '{0}' on table '{1}' cannot be obsolete.
+All related properties will have no effect.

 [//]: # (IMPORTANT: END>DO_NOT_EDIT)